Efamamo/Efamamo/README.md

 ### [Digitalized Idir](https://github.com/Efamamo/DigitalizedIdir)
 - **Description**: This project is based on Ethiopian culture, specifically the Idir, a traditional community-based social institution.
 The application digitalizes the various functions of Idir to facilitate better communication and management within the community.
-- **Technologies**: JavaScript, Express.js, MongoDB, EJS
+- **Technologies**: NextJS, Express.js, MongoDB, Tailwind
 - **Highlights**:
+  - Payment Using Chapa
-  - Notifying Events to Users
+  - Reminding Todays Events to Users
   - Remembering Deceased Members Using Memorial
   - Renting and Borrowing Items
+  - Reminding Return of Borrowed Items
   - News and Announcements
+  - Notifying News and Announcements
   - Reports Generation

 ### [VoteSphere](https://github.com/beka-birhanu/VoteSphere--class)